VoteTracker/VoteTrackerDocs/commands/config.md

 ---
-Configure Vote Tracker for your guild
+description: How to configure Vote Tracker for your guild
 ---

 # Config

 # Prefix